-ARTS 1355 Music Appreciation
+Appreciation

-ENGL 2375 Literature of C.S.
+ture of C.S.
 Lewis

-ENGL 2355 Survey of American Literature
+y of American Literature

-ENGL 2365 English Literature I
+h Literature I

 ADVISEMENT OPTION 3 - A unique blend of courses may be developed in consultation with the student's academic mentor and approved by the degree-granting chair to meet specific student educational/occupational goals.